 Extremely well targeted and presented ensuring quality cut-through on issues that have proven to be so important in today’s professional sporting arena.
-Ben Whitaker, Australian Rugby Union
+Ben Whitaker, Rugby Australia

 Michael has a refreshingly commonsense approach to the challenges that young people face…presented in an informative and entertaining way.
 Feedback from athletes and staff was highly complimentary.
 Lydia Najlepsky, Personal Best Consulting (consultant for Baseball Australia)

 I have spoken to the parents of the boy.
 They were so grateful for the effect it has had on him.
 That one example alone makes it worthwhile.
-Manu Sutherland, Australian Rugby Union
+Manu Sutherland, Rugby Australia